 If ever there was an eager dog, it’s the border collie.
 Highly trainable and trustworthy, border collies love to learn!
 Nothing will make its heart sing more than knowing it has a job to do, a task to complete, or an owner to impress.

 Border collies are arguably the most intelligent of all dog breeds.
 You may have heard about Dr. Stanley Coren who consulted over 200 dog obedience judges.
 Ranking for intelligence, 190 of the judges placed border collies in the top 10 of all dogs.

 For A Red Merle Border Collie, Activity Is Key

 Of course, every dog owner does everything they can to keep their dog safe.
-However sometimes dogs can get away on us.
-That’s why its important to consider a GPS tracking collar – like the Fi smart dog collar – for your red merle.
+However, sometimes dogs can get away from us.
+That’s why it's important to consider a GPS tracking collar – like the Fi smart dog collar – for your red merle.
 The Fi provides 24/7 location and remote activity tracking.
 A fun feature is knowing your dog’s steps per day and their resting behaviors to help them achieve their best health.
 Find more information about the Fi collar at https://tryfi.com.

 - Brain stimulation

 - Stress relief & decreased stress behaviors (excessive chewing, persistent barking, etc.)